-Each student may choose to celebrate his/her birthday by bringing a birthday treat for their class and coming to school out of uniform.
-Parents should coordinate with the homeroom teacher about bringing in a treat.
-We also ask each family to alert the class prior to the birthday celebration so that families of students with allergies can plan a snack.
-This may be done directly or via the Room Parent's regular email.
+Each student may choose to celebrate his/her birthday by coming to school out of uniform.
 If the student's birthday does not fall on a scheduled school day, he/ she may choose another day to celebrate, but each student is allowed only one birthday celebration per school year.